-Oracle Utilities Analytics V2.5.0 only supports Oracle Data Integrator based ELT for Oracle Utilities Customer Care and Billing Analytics.
-When upgrading from previous version of Oracle Utilities Analytics, all Oracle Warehouse Builder components that were provided in the out-of-the - box solution will be removed from the Oracle Warehouse Builder repository.
-This will also include removal of deployed components.
+Oracle Utilities Analytics v2.5.0.0.1 only supports Oracle Data Integrator based ELT for Oracle Utilities Customer Care and Billing Analytics.
+When upgrading from previous version of Oracle Utilities Analytics, all Oracle Warehouse Builder components that were provided in the out-of-the -box solution is removed from the Oracle Warehouse Builder repository.
+This also includes removal of deployed components.

-Components for shared dimension will not be removed from the repository as these objects will be still used for Oracle Utilities Meter Data Management, or Oracle Utilities Workforce Asset Management source applications, which will continue to be Oracle Warehouse Builder based until a future release.
+Components for shared dimension are not removed from the repository as these objects are still used for Oracle Utilities Meter Data Management, or Oracle Utilities Workforce Asset Management source applications, which are Oracle Warehouse Builder based until a future release.

-If you have extended any of the base product Oracle Utilities Customer Care and Billing facts or dimension using the user defined columns, then customization will have to be done in the Oracle Data Integrator based ELT as well.
+If you have extended any of the base product Oracle Utilities Customer Care and Billing facts or dimension using the user defined columns, then customization is done in the Oracle Data Integrator based ELT as well.

-If you have implemented custom facts and dimensions, then your components will not be impacted by this change.
+If you have implemented custom facts and dimensions, then your components are not impacted by this change.
 However, it is recommended that you immediately migrate the custom code to Oracle Data Integrator based solution.
 Refer to the Appendix C: Oracle Utilities Customer Care and Billing Extractor Details on how to extend the Oracle Utilities Analytics product.